 The following are the steps you will want to take when removing an agent from your team:

 The first priority when an agent leaves is to make sure any tickets that were being handled by that agent are maintained by the rest of your team.
 Ideally, the exiting agent will be able to reassign any tickets that they have assigned to themselves before they complete their time with you.
-In those cases when the agent isn't able to handle this, any admin can reassign tickets.
+In those cases when the agent isn't able to handle this, any admin will need to reassign those tickets.

-First, an admin must access the agent's profile ( Admin > Manage > People ), and select the Assigned tickets view.
-Then there are two possible actions.
+First, an admin must access the agent's profile by going to Admin icon () > Manage > People.
+They can then select the Assigned tickets view.
+At this point they have two options to reassign these tickets.

 The first option is to manually assign each of these tickets, one by one, to the agents that you would like to take over the tickets.